-Choose words from the box to fill in the blanks.
-Words may be used more than once. client dependence decisions fiduciary Some situations may lead a court to determine the existence of a " intimate knowledge " between a client and an agent.
-Although these determinations can vary dramatically length of time make responsibility special relationship by state, they can be triggered by an agent's of a client, the of their relationship, the degree of on the agent, or an agent simply agreeing to insurance or risk management or n behalf of a client.
-In insurance transactions, a relationship - a relationship in which an agent, agency, or insur rance company is expected to act in the best interests of a client - is held to a higher degree recommendations/advice regulations/legal statutes
+9. Choose words from the box to fill in the blanks.
+Words may be used more than once.

+Some situations may lead a court to determine • intimate knowledge the existence of a " " between a client and an agent.
+Although • make these determinations can vary dramatically responsibilityspecial relationship by state, they can be triggered by an agent's of a client, t he of their relationship, the degree of on the agent, or an agent simply agreeing to insurance or risk management on behalf of a client.
+In insurance transactions, a relationship - a relationship in which an agent, agency, or insurance company is expected to act in the best interests of a client - is held to a higher degree of than relationships in many other husinesses decisions